 The figure shows the essential components of a typical cross-blast air circuit breaker.

 The high-pressure cross-blast forces the arc into a chute consisting of arc splitters and baffles.
 The splitters serve to increase the length of the arc and baffles give improved cooling.

-The result is that arc is extinguished and flow of current is interrupted.
+The result is that arc is extinguished and the flow of current is interrupted.
 Since blast pressure is the same for all currents, the inefficiency at low currents is eliminated.